 Tomas Gomez-Arostegui joined our faculty Fall 2006.
 Before that he served as a Visiting Researcher and Lecturer at the Norwegian Research Center for Computers and Law at the University of Oslo.
 He regularly teaches a course on the History of the Common Law, Civil Procedure, Torts, and Trademark Law.
-His research interests lie primarily in the history of intellectual property, especially that of copyright, and in the remedies awarded in intellectual property cases.
+His research interests lie primarily in the history of intellectual property before the year 1800, especially that of copyright and patent, and in the remedies awarded in intellectual property cases.
 In 2015, the American Society for Legal History awarded him the Sutherland Prize for the best article or book chapter on English legal history published in the prior year.

 Tomas clerked for the late Judge Edward Rafeedie of the U.S. District Court for the Central District of California from 1997 to 1998 in Los Angeles, and for Judge John C. Porfilio of the U.S. Court of Appeals for the Tenth Circuit from 1998 to 1999 in Denver.
 He then practiced as a litigator for several years at O’Melveny & Myers LLP in Century City, California, and Hogan & Hartson LLP in Denver, Colorado.
 As part of his practice, he litigated matters relating to toxic torts, copyrights, trademarks, patents, trade secrets, and publicity rights.

 Specialty Areas and Course Descriptions

 - BA Hist.
 1993 University of Southern California

 - JD 1997 University of Southern California Law School, Order of the Coif